 With a soundtrack that includes This Charming Man, How Soon is Now? and You’re the Only One For Me, Fatty, the content and music are perfectly coordinated to appeal to fans and will have you singing along to your favourite chorus.

 At the end of the evening, you’re not only left with great tunes stuck in your head and party favours, but also the question: What Difference Does it Make?

 Photos: Tom Sheehan

-Unhappy Birthday is on at Camden People’s Theatre until 1st June 2013, for further information or to book tickets visit here.
+Unhappy Birthday is at Camden People’s Theatre until 1st June 2013.
+For further information or to book visit the show’s website here.